pleal-ca/42_Cursus/README.md

 |06		|Exam Rank 06						|?	|-				|0 XP			|			||
 |06		|ft_transcendence					|?	|about 5 weeks	|24.360 XP		|					||
 |:dizzy:|									||**= 5 weeks**	|**= 24.360 XP**|						||

+Credits to https://github.com/appinha for the templating of this repo :D